Poul Richard Høj Jensen: Professional career

-After completing National Service in the Danish Navy, PRHJ worked for Paul Elvstrøm and Hans Fogh in the sail, mast and boatbuilding business.
-Left the company 15 years later to set up sail making business with Hans Fogh and subsequently started his own Company "Hoj Jensen Design" which became the North Sails Scandinavia franchise.
-In 1989 the sailmaking business merged with Petticrows in Burnham on Crouch UK and he concentrated on building One Design Boats; Dragons mainly.
-As PRHJ was involved in the nautical business, he was for many years formally (rules of International Olympic Committee & World Sailing) considered a professional sailor.
+After completing National Service in the Danish Navy, Høj Jensen worked for Paul Elvstrøm and Hans Fogh in the sail, mast and boatbuilding business.
+Left the company 15 years later to set up sail making business with Hans Fogh and subsequently started his own Company "Høj Jensen Design" which became the North Sails Scandinavia franchise.
+In 1989 the sailmaking business merged with Petticrows in Burnham-on-Crouch, UK, and he concentrated on building One Design Boats; Dragons mainly.
+As Høj Jensen was involved in the nautical business, he was for many years formally (rules of International Olympic Committee & World Sailing) considered a professional sailor.
 However he was he never paid to sail, he also worked during his four Olympic Campaigns with little or no sponsorship.
-PRHJ considers himself to be a gifted amateur.
+Høj Jensen considers himself to be a gifted amateur.

 Olympics

-PRHJ participated in four consecutive Olympics from 1968.
-He won a gold medal in the Soling class at the 1976 Summer Olympics in Montreal, and again at the 1980 Summer Olympics in Moscow.
+Høj Jensen participated in four consecutive Olympics from 1968.
+Together with Erik Hansen and Valdemar Bandolowski he won a gold medal in the Soling class at the 1976 Summer Olympics in Montreal, and again at the 1980 Summer Olympics in Moscow.

 Palmarès

-The Palmarès of PRHJ is extensive.
-Therefore the following criteria are used (with the exception of the Olympics where all results are listed):
+The Palmarès of Høj Jensen is extensive.
+Therefore, the following criteria are used (with the exception of the Olympics where all results are listed):